How do students become involved in Early College High School (ECHS)?

 Is there a cost involved to the students?

-No. Textbooks and tuition and fees are waived for ECHS students taking college-level courses for up to 60 college credit hours. back to top
+No. ACC and the participating school districts cover or waive the cost of textbooks, tuition, and fees for ECHS students taking college-level courses for up to 60 college credits. back to top

-No. Most ECHS credits will transfer easily to other colleges and universities.
-High school counselors and college advisors will help students and parents with questions about specific courses and colleges. back to top
+No. Most ECHS credits will transfer easily to other public colleges and universities.
+High school counselors and college advisors can answer questions about specific courses and colleges. back to top

-Students will be able to choose from a variety of course offerings that provide dual credit and advance them to completion of their ECHS goal.
-At first, the Associate of Arts in General Studies will be the degree plan offered to ECHS students.
+Students will be able to choose from a variety of courses that provide dual high school and college credit and can be applied to an Associate of Arts in General Studies degree or various workforce certificates.
 As student demand for other programs increases, ECHS will explore offering additional degree plans. back to top

-6. Will classes be at the high school?
-If some classes are on ACC campuses, will AISD/ACC provide transportation?
+Will classes be at the high school?
+If some classes are on ACC campuses, will the school district/ACC provide transportation?

-The great majority of classes will be at the high school.
-Where the student needs to attend a class taught on an ACC campus during the school day, AISD will provide transportation at no cost. back to top
+Most of the ECHS courses will be at an ACC campus or center, with a few held at the high schools for ninth- and 10th-grade ECHS students.
+If a student is attending a class at an ACC campus during the school day, the school district will provide transportation at no cost. back to top

-Classes are offered on the high school campus during the school day.
-Classes on the college campuses are offered during the school day, in the evenings, on weekends, and online.
-It is important to understand that online courses maintain the same high standards as a classroom course and require significant self-discipline. back to top
+Classes offered on high school campuses generally take place during the school day.
+Classes on college campuses are offered during the school day, in the evenings, on weekends, and online.
+It is important to understand that online courses maintain the same high standards as classroom courses and require significant self-discipline. back to top

 Yes.
 Students may take both ECHS and Advanced Placement courses if desired. back to top

 What is the difference between ECHS and dual enrollment or Advanced Placement?